GabrielDCelery/personal-notes/inbox/configure-aws-cli-with-aws-vault-pass-and-homebrew-20240916151215.md

 export AWS_VAULT_PASS_PASSWORD_STORE_DIR=$HOME/.password-store/aws-vault
 ```

-Add your aws credentials to pass
+If using an IAM user directly add your aws credentials to pass, if using SSO then the below step can be omitted

 ```sh
 aws-vault add my-aws-account